nullworks-mirror/cathook/CONTRIBUTING.md

 In order to send code back to the official cathook repository, you must first create a copy of cathook on your github account ([fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)) and then [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) back to cathook.

-All cathook developement is usually performed on the `testing` branch.
-Please make sure to submit your pull request to that branch.
+Cathook developement is performed on multiple branches.
+Changes are then pull requested into master.
+By default, changes merged into master will not roll out to stable build users unless the `stable` tag is updated.

 ### Code-Style